 In a small bowl, combine oil (the remaining tablespoon), maple syrup, apple cider vinegar, orange zest, a pinch of salt and a crack of black pepper.
 Then mix well to combine.
 Taste and adjust seasoning.

 After 15 minutes, remove the pan of roasting veggies.
 Push the Brussels over to make a little room and add the roughly chopped chestnuts to the pan.
+Pour the glaze over the entire tray of roasted veggies and nuts.

 Return to the oven for 10 minutes, or until everything is tender and lightly browned.
 Cook time may vary based on your oven temperature (despite the dials, ovens have a mind of their own) and feel free to leave it in longer if you want a deeper browning, and pull it sooner if you want tender, but not caramelized, veggies.

-Remove the large baking sheet of roasted vegetables from the oven and then add dried cranberries and ½ the chopped parsley.
+Remove the large baking sheet of roasted vegetables from the oven and add dried cranberries and ½ the chopped parsley.
 Then toss gently to combine.

 Transfer the roasted sweet potatoes, Brussels and chestnuts to a serving bowl and top with the remaining parsley.